2020 in Review: How COVID-19 Impacted the Media

 In July, the Reuters Institute for the Study of Journalism and the University of Toronto surveyed journalists about their current state of emotional wellbeing.
 They found that around 70% were experiencing some levels of psychological distress and 26% showed indications of clinically significant anxiety.

-The team explains in the report, “As journalists continue to report on a fast-moving story to a bewildered and mistrustful public, this support is vital.
+The team explains, “As journalists continue to report on a fast-moving story to a bewildered and mistrustful public, this support is vital.
 Reporters can only continue to provide accurate information about the crisis if they are able to and supported to cope with the demands the pandemic impose on them.”

 As a result of increased stress across the industry, perhaps this year more than ever, we saw outlets publish self-care tips for journalists.